LuisRG30/PictureAI/README.md

 # VisageVerse Image Generator Full Stack Minimal Application

 The VisageVerse minimal application aims to deliver the following functionallity:
-1. Provide a home page with a product catalog where user can select a number of products in their order.
+1. Provide a home page with the description of the service with some examples.
 (Located at / route).
+2. A page with the product catalog of individual images where user can select a number of products in their order.
+Includes a filter to select a gender (male/female/all) and to show only those images.
+It also includes a small form to specify preferences about the images.
+If male is selected then the formulary is: exclude bald?, vary facial hair?, and possible hair colors.
+If female is selected, then: possible hair colors.
+(Located at /images route)
+3. A page where the mystery boxes are offered, with the same form, including "select gender" for the images in the mystery box.
+(Located at /mystery-boxes route)
-2. A page within the single page application where after selecting the products, it shows a bar or modal with a summary of the selected products and the price.
+4. A page within the single page application where after selecting the products, it shows a bar or modal with a summary of the selected products and the price.
 In the center of this page, there is a widget to upload a single picture of the user himself, all this in the context of the single page application (also at the / route).
-3. A confirmation page that is displayed after redirection from Stripe at the moment of a successfull or unsuccessful purchase.
+5. A confirmation page that is displayed after redirection from Stripe at the moment of a successfull or unsuccessful purchase.
 It tells the user the status of the charge operation (could be displayed at / or another route like /confirmation).
-4. A delivery page, where after gaining access to a link via email, our users can retrieve the pictures they have paid for.
+6. A delivery page, where after gaining access to a link via email, our users can retrieve the pictures they have paid for.
 A zip file is automatically downloaded, the pictures displayed on screen with animations for the most important pictures that came out of the user's order -decided by product tier hierarchy.
-5. A privacy policy and terms and conditions page that tells the user about our data managemenr within the app.
+7. A privacy policy and terms and conditions page that tells the user about our data managemenr within the app.